Keyword Searches and Filters to Explore Texts in Mozdeh

 - Click the Search button to search the indexed texts with your query.
 The first 40+ matches will be displayed in the large box near the bottom of the window.
 The results are displayed in chronological order.
 The Mozdeh title bar will also report the total number of matches (17472 in the example below).

 - If there are more matches than Mozdeh displays in one go, try clicking on Next and Previous buttons to navigate between them.

-- Clicking on a result will reveal the full text of the tweet in simplified form - to see the original tweet, click first on the Show original tweet option.
+- Clicking on a result will reveal the full text of the text in simplified form - to see the original text, click first on the Show original tweet option.

 - Try out some of the options for advanced searching, such as to jump to results from specific days.
 Click on the Search button after each change to apply it.

-- When searching for tweets within Mozdeh, they are returned in approximately chronological order.
-Try sorting the results in different orders by altering the Sort by value.The Random option may be useful if you want to see what a typical tweets look like or if you need a random sample for a content analysis.
+- When searching for texts within Mozdeh, they are returned in approximately chronological order.
+Try sorting the results in different orders by altering the Sort by value.The Random option may be useful if you want to see what a typical texts look like or if you need a random sample for a content analysis.

 - Try searching for texts written by a specific gender by selecting the gender from the dropdown box (see above) and clicking on the Search button.
 Mozdeh estimates gender by first name matching with genders from the 1990 US census.
 It allocates genders to about 30% of users.
 These are people with an identifiable first name that is 90% male or 90% female in the 1990 US census (accuracy estimates).